Detachment Focus: Starshatter Arsenal (Updated January 20, 2025)

 Merry Grotmas!
 Games Workshop is releasing a new series of detachments – one per army, every day until Christmas.
 In this series we’re looking at these new detachments, covering what’s in them, how they play, and how they’ll fit into the broader meta and your games.

 Necrons have been eating good in 10th Edition, supporting a very broad range of army builds via strong detachments, a few key centrepieces and a great range of supporting utility tools.
 In the most recent metagame we’ve seen Hypercrypt Legion dominate via its exceptional movement tricks, but the strong all-rounder options of Awakened Dynasty and Obeisance Phalanx have also seen a decent amount of successful play.
-That makes it all the more impressive that the new Starshatter Arsenal is immediately in contention for best Necron detachment, and is probably the strongest one unleashed by the Grotmas calendar so far.
-Let’s dive right in and find out why it’s quite so good in today’s Detachment Focus.
+That makes it all the more impressive that the new Starshatter Arsenal was immediately in contention for best Necron detachment, and one of the strongest one unleashed by the Grotmas calendar, leading to the Detachment receiving a number of nerfs in the January balance update a month later.

 Detachment Overview